MANAGEMENT AND ACCOUNTING WEB

 2. Provides a long term perspective that produces decisions that lead to better long term results.
 For example, the life cycle concept recognizes that actions taken in the design and development stages to generate revenue and lower costs provide long run benefits.

-3. Supports the value chain concept while traditional cost accounting supports the value added concept.
-Traditional accounting systems measure only production costs or the value added by production.
+3. Supports the value chain concept while traditional cost accounting supports the value added concept. traditional accounting systems measure only production costs or the value added by production.

 4. Recognizes that customer consumption costs are important.
-The ratio of the operating and support costs to the acquisition costs of a product is an important consideration for the customer.
-This shows that low consumption costs must be designed into the product.
+The ratio of the operating and support costs to the acquisition costs of a product is an important consideration for the customer. this shows that low consumption costs must be designed into the product.

 5. Helps provide better information for investment decisions, i.e., related to the long run and value chain.